Andrew Cuomo: Usenet, 2008

 On June 10, 2008, Cuomo announced that three major Internet service providers (Verizon Communications, Time Warner Cable, and Sprint) would "shut down major sources of online child pornography" by no longer hosting many Usenet groups.
 Time Warner Cable ceased offering Usenet altogether, Sprint ended access to the 18,408 newsgroups in the alt.* hierarchy, and Verizon limited its Usenet offerings to the approximately 3,000 Big 8 newsgroups.
 The move came after Cuomo's office located 88 different newsgroups to which child pornography had been posted.

-2008 Obama remarks

-In 2008, Cuomo said of the Democratic Party candidate Barack Obama, who was running against Hillary Clinton, the candidate Cuomo supported: "You can't shuck and jive at a press conference."
-Cuomo received criticism from some for his use of the phrase.
-Roland Martin of CNN said that "'Shucking and jiving' have long been words used as a negative assessment of African Americans, along the lines of a 'foot shufflin' Negro'.
-In fact, I don't recall ever hearing the phrase used in reference to anyone white."

 Corruption and fraud investigations, 2009

 Cuomo investigated a corruption scandal, a "fraudulent scheme to extract kickbacks", which involved New York investigators, the Securities and Exchange Commission, and attorneys general in dozens of states.

-Also in 2009, Cuomo launched a suit against the United Homeless Organization, a New York charity.
-He charged that the majority of the group's income was not used to provide services to the homeless but was diverted to the founders for unrelated personal expenses.
-In 2010, Judge Barbara R. Kapnick granted the judgement and forced the group to disband.

 Consideration for U.S. Senate appointment

-After Hillary Clinton became President Obama's choice for U.S. Secretary of State in December 2008, then–New York governor David Paterson was charged with appointing a temporary replacement until a special election.
+After Hillary Clinton became President Obama's choice for U.S. secretary of state in December 2008, then-New York governor David Paterson was charged with appointing a temporary replacement until a special election.
 Cuomo was seen as a leading contender for this appointment.
 Caroline Kennedy (who is a first cousin of Cuomo's ex-wife) was another leading contender, but withdrew for personal reasons two days before Paterson was set to announce his choice, leaving Cuomo and U.S. representative Kirsten Gillibrand as the most likely appointees.
 On January 23, Paterson announced he would appoint Gillibrand to the U.S. Senate.